FeatherFramework/feather-organizations/README.md

 and two audit/outbox records.
 Repeat the same request ID and character UUID after restart.
 Controlled exception cases may print expected Core policy error logs.
 No Core or Character code changes are required.
-This is acceptance-harness coverage, not a production policy implementation; production authorization stays disabled afterward unless separately configured.
+This is acceptance-harness coverage of the temporary provider, not the current production configuration.
+Authorization is now enabled by default with Admin's explicit service-principal grants; this older harness requires its documented isolated test configuration.
 Live and restart acceptance passed with the same organization UUID, revision 2, two audit/outbox records, ownership enforced and cleanup confirmed.
 The isolated decision gate passed 11/11.
 Since feather-admin installs a default policy provider, stop it temporarily on the empty development server for this harness and restore it with `ensure feather-admin` afterward.
 The harness never replaces it.
-Admin's player-role policy is not yet a production policy for Organizations service callers.
+Admin's player-role policy is separate from its now-installed service-principal grants.

 `OrganizationsInterestHolderLifecycleTest <stable requestId>` creates a target and organization controller, activates the holder and grants a controller interest.